ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

 The data in this table represents the present location of 5 shipments.
 Each shipment has an ID, a shipping method, a date when it was last updated and a location in geographic coordinates.
 Additionally the current state and value of the shipment is documented.
 A Conduce entity is able to capture and represent all of this information.
 These data records will be ingested as the first samples of 5 unique entities of the ``shipments`` dataset.

-A Conduce entity requires four fields:
+An entity sample requires four fields:
  **id**
      a unique string that represents a specific object that exists.
  **kind**